The Scarlet Cord

 The Scarlet Cord installation reveals the deception that enslaves innocent children.
 As visitors step inside a 40-foot storage container filled with thirty doors, they enter a secret world.
 This dark world crosses religious and social economic borders to sell our children for sex.
 The twisting scarlet cord depicts the trauma bond that connects the children to their traffickers.
 The weathered doors represent these abused children whose youthful minds have become knotted.
 Alderman's art—dedicated to these suffering children tethered within the sex industry—calls for compassionate action.

 My new 2017 painting series, Night Cries, is my creative reaction to the history of pain and devastation experienced by so many who visited my installations.
 Voice actors recorded actual sentences from the victims I encountered.
-Then my tech guy turned the recordings into audio sound waves.
+Then my videographer turned the recordings into audio sound waves.
 This collection of abstract paintings have been interpreted from audio sound waves to 2D paintings.

 The Scarlet Cord installation on the road